caam37830-sci-comp/caam37830-sci-comp.github.io/syllabus.md

 ## Evaluation

-* Weekly homework (40% of final grade, each weighted equally)
+* Weekly homework (20% of final grade, around 7 - 8, weighted equally)
-* Two in-class homework reviews (10% of final grade)
+* In-class quizzes (20% of final grade, around 4)
-* Group project proposal (5% of final grade)
+* Group project: proposal (5% of final grade)
-* Group midterm checkpoint (10% of final grade)
+* Group project: midterm checkpoint (10% of final grade)
-* Group final project/report (25% of final grade)
+* Group project: discussion (20% of final grade)
-* In-person project discussion  (10% of final grade)
+* Group project: final written report (20% of final grade)

-10% of group work (5% of total grade) will be based on teammate evaluations.
-These evaluations will be kept confidential.
-If you believe your score to be unfair, you can reach out to the instruction staff.
-We will look at git logs/history if we need to resolve any disputes.
+* Teammate evaluations (5% of final grade)

 There are several things your work will be evaluated on
 1. Correctness - is your answer correct?
 Does your code produce the correct output? (may use an autograder to check this)
 2. Performance/efficiency - there are often many ways to implement an algorithm.
 Some will be faster than others.
 We'll let you know if we are looking for certain optimizations.
 3. Style - your code should be reasonably easy to understand.
 This is typically achieved through the use of docstrings, comments, and appropriately named variables.
 4. Team work - we'll ask your teammates to evaluate whether you performed a fair share of the work.
+Teammate evaluations will be kept confidential.
+If you believe your score to be unfair, you can reach out to the instruction staff.
+We will look at git logs/history if we need to resolve any disputes.

 ### Late Work Policy
 Deadlines have a 2 hour grace period to compensate for technical issues.
 Work submitted after that grace period is considered late.